crickbabs/DRB_TT-seq/align.md

 ---

 The output of this script are two sorted and index BAM files - one for the target organism and one for the spike-in.
-There are also gene level counts produced by STAR that may be may used to generate scale factors.
+There are also gene level counts produced by STAR ("*.ReadsPerGene.out.tab") that may be may used to generate scale factors.

 *It is assumed that the FASTQ reads have been checked for quality and any filtering, adapter trimming etc. that might be required has been done prior to running this script.*

+If there are multiple sets of FASTQ files per sample, i.e. more than 1 set of paired reads, it is recommended to align these separately and merge the resultant BAM files using "samtools merge" before continuing with the downstream analysis.

 Dependencies:
 SAMtools     http://samtools.sourceforge.net/